 Click the Quality Gates menu and click Create in the Quality Gates screen.
 Enter a name for the Quality Gate and click Create.

 Let us add a condition to check for the number of bugs in the code.
-Click on Add Condition drop down, choose the value Bugs.
+Click on Add Condition drop down, select On Overall Code, choose the value Bugs.

-Change the Operator value to is greater than and the ERROR threshold value to 0 (zero) and click on the Add button.Note: This condition means that if the number of bugs in Sonar Analysis is greater than 0 (zero), then the quality gate will fail and this fails the VSTS build.
+Set the is greater than value to 0 (zero) and click on the Add button.Note: This condition means that if the number of bugs in Sonar Analysis is greater than 0 (zero), then the quality gate will fail and this fails the VSTS build.

 To enforce this quality gate for MyShuttle project, click on All under Projects section and select the project checkbox.

 Exercise 2: Modify the Build to Integrate with SonarQube

 Now that the SonarQube server is running, we will modify Azure Build pipeline to integrate with SonarQube to analyze the java code provisioned by the Azure DevOps Demo Generator system.